-That’s because you want to build up your experience even more, and probably some capital as well before you venture out on your own.
+That’s because you want to build up your experience even more and probably some capital before you venture out independently.

-So in this chapter, I want to take an in-depth look as to where your work options lie.
+So in this chapter, I want to take an in-depth look at where your work options lie.

 And there are quite a few available.

-It’s up to you to research all your options and choose the one that you think would best suit you as you start out on your journey as a personal trainer.
+It’s up to you to research all your options and choose the one you think would best suit you as you start your journey as a personal trainer.

 The gym franchise

-At the start of your career, these are the perfect place to find your way in the fitness world as you deal with a full range of different clients, each with their own goals when it comes to what they want from a personal trainer.
+At the start of your career, these are the perfect place to find your way in the fitness world as you deal with a full range of different clients, each with their own goals regarding what they want from a personal trainer.

-I think the main advantage when it comes to a work environment such as this is that you can focus solely on the training aspect of your work.
+I think the main advantage of a work environment such as this is that you can focus solely on the training aspect of your work.

-And that’s the most important thing as an inexperienced trainer.
+And that’s the most important thing for an inexperienced trainer.

-You certainly want to work with a variety of clients where you can focus on programming different exercise programs for them.
+You certainly want to work with various clients where you can focus on programming different exercise programs for them.

-It’s the perfect place for you to learn, improve and grow without having any other distractions that you might have had if you opted to go the private route, for example.
+It’s the perfect place for you to learn, improve and grow without any other distractions you might have had if you opted to go the private route, for example.

 In a nutshell, you can go to work each day and train clients.

-Plus, things like medical insurance and 401 retirement plans are benefits that some franchises offer.
+Plus, some franchises offer benefits like medical insurance and 401 retirement plans.

-The other advantage of working in this kind of environment is that there are plenty of other more experienced personal trainers that can guide you and be a great sounding board for advice.
+The other advantage of working in this kind of environment is that plenty of other, more experienced personal trainers can guide you and be a great sounding board for advice.

-Because these large franchise gyms have huge turnovers, you can also bet that they are equipped with some of the best equipment available.
+Because these large franchise gyms have huge turnovers, you can bet they have some of the best equipment available.